alttch/rmodbus/README.md

 * supports client/server frame processing for Modbus TCP/UDP, RTU and ASCII.

-* server context can be easily, managed, imported and exported
+* server context can be easily managed, imported and exported

 ## So the server isn't included?